po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 }
 ```

-Now that we can set the employee's first name when we instantiate Employee, let's update `GetEmployees()` in Program:
+Now that we can set the employee's first name when we instantiate `Employee`, let's update `GetEmployees()` in Program:

 ```c#
 // Create a new Employee instance